 - Protect scalded tomatoes from the heat of summer with a shade cloth.

 When caught in its early stages, the progression of sunscald can be slowed by placing a physical barrier, such as a shade cloth or screen, over the fruit to shield it from the sun.
 Gardeners can also pick affected fruit and allow it to ripen indoors, cutting out the sunscalded area prior to use.
+Excessive heat exposure can cause other issues to the plant, like curling leaves, as well.
 It’s best to be proactive if you expect any heat waves to come through so you can grow healthy tomato plants.

 How Much Sunshine Do Tomatoes Need?